kyma-project/kyma/docs/01-overview/02-main-areas/service-management/smgt-02-brokers-overview.md

 ## What are Service Brokers

 A Service Broker is a server compatible with the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md) specification.
-Each Service Broker registered in Kyma presents the services it offers to the Service Catalog and manages their lifecycle.
+Each Service Broker registered in Kyma presents the services it offers to Service Catalog and manages their lifecycle.

-The Service Catalog lists all services that Service Brokers offer.
+Service Catalog lists all services that Service Brokers offer.
 Use the Service Brokers to:
 * Provision and deprovision an instance of a service.
 * Create and delete a ServiceBinding to link a ServiceInstance to an application.

 ## Service Brokers in Kyma

 Each of the Service Brokers available in Kyma performs these operations in a different way.
 See the documentation of a given Service Broker to learn how it operates.
-The Service Catalog provided by Kyma is currently integrated with the following Service Brokers:
+Service Catalog provided by Kyma is currently integrated with the following Service Brokers:

 * [Application Broker](../../../05-technical-reference/03-architecture/ac-01-application-connector-components.md#application-broker)
 * [Helm Broker](./smgt-10-hb-overview.md)